-The Large Cap Value Fund posted a total return of 10.73% for the quarter, compared with 10.01% for the Fund's benchmark, the Russell 1000® Value Index.
-Stock selection in the financials and materials sectors, combined with the positive effects of avoiding the underperforming utilities sector, contributed favorably to the Fund's performance.
-Stock selection detracted from relative performance in the consumer staples, healthcare and information technology sectors.
+The Large Cap Value Fund posted a total return of 0.70% for the quarter, compared with 3.02% for the Funds benchmark, the Russell 1000® Value Index.
+Stock selection in the financials, industrials and consumer discretionary sectors, along with not having exposure to the utilities sector, detracted from Fund performance.
+Stock selection contributed to relative performance in the energy and information technology sectors.

 If you are a value-oriented investor seeking long-term capital appreciation with the relatively lower risks of large, dividend-paying stocks, this Fund may be ideal for you.
 With its emphasis on relatively low-priced, high-yielding stocks, it can work in tandem with a growth-oriented fund to create a well-balanced, diversified stock portfolio.